Leoff00/leoff00/README.md

 ### About:
 <h2> Hello visitor, I am Leonardo Ferreira, I have 21 years old and I'm in the 6th period in the UNESA Information System.
 I work with API Integrations at Spread Tecnologia. </h2>

-<p> Currently i work with JavaScript acting like a fullStack developer, i hope make many friends and can contribute with a lot of projects. 💜</p>
+Currently i work with JavaScript acting like a fullStack developer, i hope make many friends and can contribute with a lot of projects. 💜

 ### Technologies:
   ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)